ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

 **Dev Ops**

 * Fixed all testnet deployment
-* because we sometimes add nodes that we're not reset every week and that caused issue.
+* Because we sometimes add nodes that we're not reset every week and that caused issue.
 * Also we have specialized infrastructure to test finalization issues.
 I talked about discovering that manifest of additional issues but also when we have speed issues, like we have too many nodes on the same machine, the way we detect that is by finalization and we want to know if finalization issue come from- spec or speed or networking.

 **Eth1**